duembgen/duembgen.github.io/index.md

 **January 2023** Thank you to the *bitcraze* team for inviting me to write a [blogpost](https://www.bitcraze.io/2023/01/from-crazyflies-to-crazybats) about the Crazybat project!

 **December 2022** Our [paper](https://doi.org/10.1109/LRA.2022.3233232) (also available on [arXiv](https://arxiv.org/abs/2209.04266)) on certified range-only localization was accepted to RA-L!
-Happy to present it at the upcoming IROS conference in Detroit.
+Happy to present it at the upcoming IROS conference in Detroit in October 2023.

 **October 2022**: I will be presenting our RA-L [paper](https://ieeexplore.ieee.org/document/9844245) on audible echolocation on small robots (aka the Crazybat project) at IROS 2022 in Kyoto.